IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Reader that supports the Advanced Image Viewing Option shall be able to construct WADO-RS URLs that confirm to the RetrieveSeries and RetrieveStudy semantics.

+A Report Reader that supports the Advanced Measurement Viewing Option shall be able to display measurement objects that are not presentation states.

 #### 1:52.1.1.4 Rendered Report Reader

 A Rendered Report Reader presents to the user the rendered report that is included in the DiagnosticReport resource, including the multimedia content includes in the rendered report as well as all hyperlinks.
 When the user clicks on the hyperlinks, the Rendered Report Reader retrieves the linked contents and display them to the user.